vuejs/vuefire/packages/documentation/docs/README.md

   </div>
   <div class="feature">
     <h2>Simple</h2>
     <p>Vuefire/Vuexfire only handles the binding for you so your state is always up to date with the server.
-You still be able to use Firebase JS SDK to its full potential!</p>
+You are still able to use Firebase JS SDK to its full potential!</p>
   </div>
 </div>